janhohenheim/hirzenbach-bot/readme.md

-unsubscribe_morning - Unsubscribe to regular good morning messages inspire - Use inspirobot to generate an inspirational quote code - Write Python code for you
+unsubscribe_morning - Unsubscribe to regular good morning messages inspire - Use inspirobot to generate an inspirational quote code - Write Python code for you forget - Wipes memory of the current chat
 ```